-Established in January 2021, the Canadian Palliative Care Nursing Association, (CPCNA) represents nurses from across Canada who integrate or specialize in providing palliative care for people with serious illness and for their families.
-We are newly launched and content will be added to this website as we grow.
-We will used your ideas, work and input to grow this association, and develop content for this website.
+Established in January 2021, the Canadian Palliative Care Nursing Association (CPCNA), represents nurses from across Canada who integrate or specialize in providing palliative care for people with serious illness and for their families.

 Our purpose is to provide a national platform in which to promote public health by:

-Promoting equitable access for all Canadians to palliative care by strengthening the competence and confidence of nurses specialized in palliative care;
+1. Promoting equitable access for all Canadians to palliative care by strengthening the competence and confidence of nurses specialized in palliative care

-7. Promoting palliative care education for all nurses and the integration of a palliative approach supporting eligibility for Canadian Nurses Association certification;
+7. Promoting palliative care education for all nurses and the integration of a palliative approach supporting eligibility for CNA certification

 For more information, contact us at email@example.com